moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 proposer must provide the following parameters:

 - `targets`: An array of addresses to call
-- `values`: An array of values to pass to the calls
+- `values`: An array of values to pass to each of the calls
-- `calldatas`: An array of calldatas to pass to the calls
+- `calldatas`: An array of ABI-encoded calldatas with function signatures to pass to the targets
 - `description`: A string describing the proposal

 ### Vote